-I am an associate professor of Canadian and environmental history in the Department of History at York University in Toronto, Ontario and associate dean for recruitment and retention in the Faculty of Liberal Arts and Professional Studies.
-I am also director and editor-in-chief of the Network in Canadian History and Environment where I host and produce Nature’s Past: Canadian Environmental History Podcast.
+I am an associate professor of Canadian and environmental history in the Department of History at Toronto Metropolitan University and Vice-Provost Academic.
+I am also host and producer of Nature’s Past: Canadian Environmental History Podcast.
 These are my current research areas:

 Oil Pipelines and Canadian History